TenovanDigital/n8n-supabase-pi/README.md

 - **n8n**: Once the setup is complete, n8n can be accessed at `http://<your-ip>:5678` or at the configured subdomain and domain.
 - **Supabase**: For database management, access Supabase at `http://<your-ip>:8000`.
 - **Portainer**: For Docker management, access Portainer at `http://<your-ip>:9000`.

-## Troubleshooting

-- **Docker Not Running**: Ensure the Docker service is running with `sudo systemctl status docker`.
-If not, restart it with `sudo systemctl restart docker`.
-- **Portainer Setup Issues**: Make sure Portainer is accessible at port 9000.
-If not, verify your firewall settings with `sudo ufw status`.
-- **Environment Variables**: Double-check the `.env` file for any missing or incorrect variables, which could cause services to fail.

 ## Contributing